-Sit down during Student 2’s introduction of the speaker.
+Sit down before Student 2’s introduction of the speaker.

-Each student (individually) sends a thank-you email to speaker on the evening of the talk, cc’ing me alone.
+Each student (individually) sends a thank-you email to speaker on the evening of the talk, cc’ing me and their assigned TF.
 Hand-written notes in addition to the email are encouraged but not required.

 Student 1 Duties